webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string`

 Specify a host to use.
-By default this is `localhost`.
+By default, this is `localhost`.
 If you want your server to be accessible externally, specify it like this:

 __webpack.config.js__